 Benefits of Infused Water Recipes

-- Healthy alternative to processed juices and sodas
+- Healthy alternative to processed juices, sodas, and sugary drinks

 - Easily scales from a large drink dispenser for party drinks to individual water bottles